Mario0Fan/superrand/README.md

 # superrand
-super random number generator module for python
+Super random number generator module for python.
+"superrand()" for a low random number.
+"ultrarand()" for a high random number.